Xbox laptop power supply help?

 with this then you would need a 12v pc power supply and a few transistors to convert the 5v bits to 3.3v to connect it to the xbox

-this is really helpful like i almost gave up on the power supply thing, thanks man!professor_jonny wrote:a laptop battery wont cut it you will have to buy or make a custom pack.
+this is really helpful like i almost gave up on the power supply thing, thanks man!

 project media center "part one" (working progress): 6tb trusty 1.4ghz + 128mb v1.4 Xbox water cooled pc case with xenium ice, LCD, HDMI out and optical out.